Signs That Your Spouse May Be in Love with Someone Else

-Relatively innocent lies in the sense that, “He said he was going to the grocery store to pick something up and I just happened to be driving by and his car wasn’t there, and I mentioned later, I was going come in and shop with you because we need something and I didn’t see your car, and I went in to do the shopping with you, and you weren’t there…”
+Relatively innocent lies in the sense that, “He said he was going to the grocery store to pick something up.
+I just happened to be driving by, and his car wasn’t there.
+I mentioned later, ‘I was going to come in and shop with you because we need something, but I didn’t see your car.'”

-All of a sudden there’s a different story.
+All of a sudden, there’s a different story.
 “Oh, I meant to tell you…”

-Where that sometimes your spouse is elated, sometimes your spouse is absolutely depressed, sometimes your spouse is angry?
+Where that sometimes your spouse is joyful, sometimes your spouse is depressed, and sometimes your spouse is angry?

 Have you found yourself asking questions?